 - Get qualified – You will require industry recognised qualifications to show that you are competent to undertake electrical installations.
-As a minimum, you will need the latest Edition of the Wiring Regulations, an understanding of Part P of the Building Regulations and be able to test and inspect electrical installations.

 - Get tooled up – When you have the necessary qualifications it is important to get the right tools for the job.
 One of the most important pieces of equipment is a multifunction tester.
 We strongly recommend the manufacturer Kewtech as we have found them to be reliable, robust and cost effective.
 As far as hand tools are concerned we would recommend CK Tools as we have found them to be very durable and extremely good value.